Wael653/Project-sksy/README.md

 Install django in the virtual environment: pip install django

+Install psycopg2 in the virtual environment (for DB): pip install psycopg2

+Create a Superuser for Administration: python manage.py createsuperuser

 Now from the directory where you stored the repo locally, start the app: python manage.py runserver

 Open a browser and point it to http://127.0.0.1:8000/

+Or for Administration point it to: http://127.0.0.1:8000/admin

 Hints for Developers:

 changing something on the models:
-• Change your models (in models.py)
+- Change your models (in models.py)
-• Run python manage.py makemigrations to create migrations for those changes
+- Run python manage.py makemigrations to create migrations for those changes
-• Run python manage.py migrate to apply those changes to the database
+- Run python manage.py migrate to apply those changes to the database

+The database system of PostgreSQL is used:
+- Install PostgreSQL
+- Create a User named starsuser with the Password stars123 and a Database named starsdb
+- Connect starsuser and starsdb